datarefuge/datarescue-dc/index.md

 designer, or writer who we've got work for you to do, and would love for you to be involved.

+Please note that participants will need to show a valid photo ID to enter the Lauinger Library, but information is not recorded.

 ## Schedule

 #### Saturday, February 18th: 12pm to 6pm
+#### Lauinger Library, Murray Conference Room

 Saturday's sessions will include a teach-in featuring Georgetown professors (12-1:30 pm), a Guide training for Sunday's team leaders (1:30-4 pm), and a roundtable on open data literacy (4:45-5:30 pm).
 Please check back for more details on the teach-in and roundtable, coming soon.

 #### Sunday, February 19th: 10am to 5pm
+#### Reiss Science Building

 Sunday's sessions will include a creative coding and archive-a-thon.
-Please bring a fully charged laptop and a charger, snacks/drinks, and yourself!
-We're working on getting food donations and will post here with any updates.
+Please bring a fully charged laptop and a charger, a water bottle (fill stations available), and yourself!
+A light lunch will be provided courtesy of Johns Hopkins University Sheridan Libraries.
+Participants are free to attend Sunday only, you do not need to come Saturday in order to participate Sunday!

 ## Get Involved